Jura Soyfer: Life

 In 1937, Soyfer was mistaken for Franz Marek (a leader of the Communist Party of Austria) and arrested.
 When it was discovered that Soyfer himself had also written incriminatory pieces, he was imprisoned for three months.
 On 17 February 1938, he was freed as part of an amnesty for political prisoners.
 He remained freed for only 26 days.
 On 13 March 1938, he was arrested as he tried to cross the Austrian border at St. Antonien Joch above Gargellen into Switzerland.
 He was later transported to Dachau concentration camp.
 Here, Soyfer met the composer Herbert Zipper, and together they wrote the famous Dachaulied, the Dachau song, which cynically took up the Nazi motto Arbeit macht frei ("work liberates"), written above the entrance to such camps.

 In the autumn of that year, Soyfer was transferred to Buchenwald concentration camp where he died of typhoid fever the day after his release was granted, on 16 February 1939 at age 26.

-His remains were sent to the United States and are buried at the Hebrew Free Burial Association's Mount Richmond Cemetery, Staten Island, N.Y., per his family's request.
+His remains were sent to the United States and are buried at the Hebrew Free Burial Association's Mount Richmond Cemetery in Staten Island, New York City, per his family's request.